-Commission staff will assess their recompeting subgrantees' past performance and submit those assessments to CNCS.
-CNCS will assess its recompeting direct grantees related to past performance.
+CNCS will assess its recompeting grantees related to past performance.
 This assessment is in addition to the evaluation of the applicant's eligibility for funding or the quality of its application on the basis of the Selection Criteria.
 Results from this assessment will inform funding decisions.
-In evaluating programmatic performance, CNCS will consider the following for applicants that are current formula and competitive grantees:
+In evaluating programmatic performance, CNCS will consider the following for applicants that are current grantees:

-- Grant progress reports attainment of Performance Measures - Enrollment and retention - Compliance with 5 day enrollment and 30 day exit requirements in the AmeriCorps portal - Site visit or other monitoring findings (if applicable) - OIG findings (if applicable) - Significant opportunities and/or risks of the grantee related to national service - Commission Rank e.
-Consideration of Integrity and Performance System Information
+- Grant progress reports attainment of Performance Measures - Enrollment and retention - Compliance with 5 day enrollment and 30 day exit requirements in the AmeriCorps portal - Site visit or other monitoring findings (if applicable) - OIG findings (if applicable) - Significant opportunities and/or risks of the grantee related to national service.